Central Florida Developments

 South International Drive / Sand Lake Road, Orange County

-Epic Universe is the largest theme park development in Universal's history — a 750-acre expansion south of Universal's existing complex that adds five new themed worlds.
-It is the first major new theme park to open in Central Florida in decades and positions Universal's I-Drive campus as the largest theme park resort in the world by land area.
-The park's opening generates thousands of new permanent jobs and draws millions of incremental visitors to the south I-Drive corridor, directly benefiting hotels, restaurants, and retail within a 3-mile radius.
+Epic Universe is the largest theme park development in Universal's history — a 750-acre expansion south of Universal's existing complex that added five new themed worlds.
+It was the first major new theme park to open in Central Florida in decades and positions Universal's I-Drive campus as the largest theme park resort in the world by land area.
+The park's first year delivered on the projections: industry estimates put inaugural-year attendance near 10 million, with thousands of new permanent jobs and measurable spillover into south I-Drive hotel bookings, short-term rental demand, and length of stay.

 CRE Investor Impact

-The most direct beneficiaries are hotel properties within 2 miles of the park's entrance along I-Drive south of Sand Lake Road.
-NNN QSR, pharmacy, and convenience retail on high-traffic I-Drive intersections also benefit from visitor spending growth.
-Cap rates for well-located I-Drive retail have already compressed in anticipation — investors looking to acquire ahead of stabilization should move quickly.
+The most direct beneficiaries proved to be hotel properties within 2 miles of the park's entrance along I-Drive south of Sand Lake Road, where year-one occupancy and short-term rental demand outpaced the broader Orlando market.
+NNN QSR, pharmacy, and convenience retail on high-traffic I-Drive intersections continue to benefit from the enlarged visitor base.
+Cap rates for well-located I-Drive retail compressed ahead of opening; the opportunity now is in assets positioned for sustained visitation growth and Universal's continued buildout of the surrounding district.

 Flamingo Crossings (Disney's West Side)